-- If the submission is for an OGC Web Services interface standard, then use this template: Template for OWS Implementation Standards (05-009r3). - If the template is for an OpenGIS Abstract Specification topic volume, then use this template: OGC Abstract Specification Template. - For all other interface, protocol, and encoding standards, use this template: OpenGIS Standard Document (ISO Format).
+- If the template is for an OpenGIS Abstract Specification topic volume, then use this template: OGC Abstract Specification Template. - For all other interface, protocol, and encoding standards use the template: OGC Standard Document template.

 All document templates can be found at the following URL: